This article describes health care providers involved in primary care, nursing care, and specialty care.

 Your pharmacist prepares and processes drug prescriptions that were written by your primary or specialty care provider.
 Pharmacists provide information to people about medicines.
-They also consult with health care providers about dosages, interactions, and side effects of medicines.
+They also consult with providers about dosages, interactions, and side effects of medicines.

 Your pharmacist may also follow your progress to check that you are using your medicine safely and effectively.

 Pharmacists also can evaluate your health and prescribe medicines.

 Your primary care provider may refer you to professionals in various specialties when necessary, such as:

 - Anesthesiology -- general anesthesia or spinal block for surgeries and some forms of pain control